-These key differentiators are critically enabled through the data accumulated from all customers that improve the smart analytics and tools of Clear Blue's cloud-based management service.
+These key differentiators are critically enabled through the data accumulated from all systems in the field that improve the smart analytics and tools of Clear Blue's cloud-based management service.

-Clear Blue's solutions are designed with 100% 'lights-out' remote management in mind and have a key focus on delivering power at the lowest cost for its customers.
+Clear Blue's solutions are designed with 100% 'lights-out' remote management in mind and critically focus on delivering power at the lowest cost for its customers.
 Clear Blue's systems help reduce power costs in a few important ways.
-First, its energy systems use predictive analytics and smart data to manage energy generation and consumption, resulting in fewer solar panels and smaller battery storage, in turn resulting in a direct upfront cost saving of 40%.
+First, its energy systems use predictive analytics and data to manage energy generation and consumption intelligently, thus requiring fewer solar panels and batteries, in turn resulting in an upfront cost saving of 40%.
 Secondly, maximizing the operational performance of these systems also leads to superior performance and longer replacement cycles.